 Eating Vegan is Easy

-Omnivores frequently ask vegans, “What on earth do you eat?”
+Omnivores frequently ask vegans, palms upturned in bafflement, “What on earth do you eat?”
 The implication here is that vegan diets contain only a narrow and monotonous assortment of foods.
 Fortunately, nothing could be further from the truth.

 If you want to incorporate more vegan foods into your life, you are in for a pleasant surprise.
-In this guide, I’m going to introduce you to every sort of vegan food in existence.
-You’re about to discover a staggering variety of delicious possibilities.
+In this guide, I’m going to introduce you to a staggering variety of delicious vegan foods.

 Let’s start by looking at every category of food produced by plants.
 After that, we’ll explore the wide assortment of vegan-friendly cuisines.
 Next, I will introduce you to vegan meals you can cook at home, including seven key dishes that require minimal prep time.
 In case you want to dive deeper into vegan cooking, I’ll toss out a few solid cookbook recommendations.
 I will wrap up this piece with advice for vegan grocery shopping, eating out, and travel.
 Along the way I’ll include tons of links for more detailed coverage of the key topics this article covers.